frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 The rules used by default are pretty simple.
 The :program:`fgfs` program is passed the following arguments in this order:

-  - arguments derived from user settings in the FGo! graphical user interface (e.g., :samp:`--fg-root={...}`, :samp:`--fg-aircraft={...}`, :samp:`--fg-scenery={...}`, :samp:`--aircraft={...}`,
+  - arguments derived from user settings in the FFGo graphical user interface (e.g., :samp:`--fg-root={...}`, :samp:`--fg-aircraft={...}`, :samp:`--fg-scenery={...}`, :samp:`--aircraft={...}`,
     :samp:`--airport={...}`, etc.);